zimmertr/Bare-Metal-Kubeadm/README.md

 ## Interested in Contributing?

-If you're interested in helping with this project there are a few areas of contribution I would appreciate:
+If you're interested in helping with this project here are a few ideas:

 1. Adding support for differnet storage backends using Ansible/OpenEBS.
 2. Adding support for different Cloud/Infrastructure providers using Terraform.
+3. Automating the deployment of an SMTP Relay, Sanoid, ZFS ZED, etc.